microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Select PoS Chicago application](./img/pos_chicago_customer_place_order.png)

-- Place multiple orders by adding random items to the cart.
+- Place additional orders from the same store by repeating the above steps.
+Try adding random items to each order to simulate orders from different customers of the store.

 - Go to ADX portal, under Dashboards open PoS Orders report and chose time range for last 30 minutes.
 Some times it takes time to flow orders to Azure Data Explore wait for few minutes and refresh report to see data.